 Aging and Development

 Larger bottles age more slowly and evenly.
-The ratio of air in the neck (ullage) to the volume of liquid is significantly smaller in large formats.
-This reduces oxidation speed, encouraging deeper tertiary complexity and a longer life in the cellar.
+The air-to-liquid volume ratio in the neck (ullage) is significantly lower in large formats.
+This reduces oxidation speed and encourages deeper tertiary complexity and a longer life in the cellar.

 Service and Hospitality